ivy-wan/inventory-webapp-03-db-connection-setup/README.md

 ### (3.2.1) DROP the existing tables
 First, we want to run some SQL that deletes the old tables if they already exist.
-Add this code to `db_create.js`:
+Add this code to `db_create.js`.
+You may need to modify the code to reflect your own tables:

 ```js
 /**** Drop existing tables, if any ****/